docker/docs/swarm/swarm_at_scale/troubleshoot.md

 ## Redis failures

-If the a `redis` container fails, it's partnered `voting-app` container will not function correctly.
+If the `redis` container fails, its partnered `voting-app` container will not function correctly.
 The best solution in this instance might be to configure health monitoring that verifies the ability to write to each Redis instance.
 If an unhealthy `redis` instance is encountered, remove the `voting-app` and